 #1 – Page Rules – these are essential because it controls what’s indexed on your site.
 See section** at end of the page.

 #3 – Scrape Shield – activate to stop people hot-linking to your images

 Edit the Domain Name Server records: replace your current DNS with the new one provided in your Cloudflare account.

 Wordfence Import Code *

-The following code will configure the Brute Force Login settings, password strength and Scans etc to an adequately rigorous level.
+The following code will configure the Brute Force Attack section to limit login attempts, set password strength and scans etc to an adequately rigorous level.

 After importing it, go to General Wordfence Options and change the “Where to email Alerts” address.

-Getting these configured makes a difference to what is indexed.
-Example page rules
+Getting these configured makes a huge difference to what is indexed.
+Preventing indexing of /wp-admin/ is essential.

-At the end of the above exercise, you’ve made significant changes that will boost security and help protect your WordPress site from hackers.
+At the end of the above exercise, you’ve made significant changes that will boost security and help secure your WordPress hosting and your WordPress login page against hackers.

 If all of this seems daunting, help is at hand.
-I’m happy to install / configure all of the above for you…
+I’m happy to install/configure all of the above for you… Contact me today…

 References: WordPress Security